abbyteitgen11/AMES_GNN_MTL_Network/AMES_FINAL/README.md

 ## Step 1: Convert SMILES to XYZ (`smiles_to_xyz.py`)

+**Note: The XYZ files for the dataset used in this paper are provided in XYZ_files.zip, so you do not need to re-run this step**

 Generates 3D XYZ files from a SMILES CSV using RDKit ETKDGv3 conformer generation with MMFF/UFF optimization.

 **Multi-component SMILES (salts/counter-ions):** The script automatically keeps only the largest fragment (by heavy-atom count) when a SMILES contains multiple disconnected components.
 Single-atom fragments are retained.